This section aims to provide all the information you need if you are, or are thinking of becoming a shared owner.

 Your Lease contains a clause that stipulates that South Staffordshire Housing Association has the right to nominate a purchaser if you wish to sell your property.

-We will have a limited amount of time (normally six weeks) in which it has "first refusal" to nominate a purchaser.
+We will have a limited amount of time (normally eight weeks) in which it has "first refusal" to nominate a purchaser.
 You should always contact us in the first instance to enquire about this.

 Homebuy Zone Agent